NaxAlpha/classic-approx/README.md

     This code implements 2 variations of sobel (Simple Sobel 3x3, Sobel 5x5 with Canny) and 2 variations of random filter (random conv and random sobel-like conv).
 The current model generalizes very well to all of them.

     The limitation of this model in general is that it uses GELU activation which approximates the output and is not the exact replica of that.
 Secondly, the capacity of model is limited right now.
 If we want to fit more complex filters, we might want to implement a deeper network with potentially down sample layers.

+- **Some techniques and tricks implemented in this code**

+    I have implemented multiple tricks for various optimizations.
+Some of them are the following:

+    - Data Feeding: Since data is directly being streamed from the internet, it would be useless to just use it once and throw away.
+A paper suggested to keep using preprocessed data multiple times is better than to keep the GPU waiting for new data.
+So, `clapp/data.py`, I implemented data buffering which maintains a good buffer of data and keeps the GPU busy.
+This also helps in reducing the training time.

+    - Model Optimization: I am implemented some of the very recent literature for the optimization of model in `clapp/model.py` like I found per channel ReZero layer and norm before conv to be very helpful.
+Also, I created a new layer `ReSkip` layer which is like ReZero but applies to the skip connection instead.

+    - Training Optimization: In `clapp/train.py`, I have also included `log_cosh_loss` which is also very good.
+EMA for stopping training is helpful to avoid noisy premature training stoppage.
+I also found cosine annealing lr scheduler to be very useful for model to avoid getting stuck in local minima (as shown by the loss curves below).
+Another useful thing was progressive training on increasing image size.
+Since, Sobel output is mostly black, when training on larger images, model would usually get stuck outputting zeros but with smaller images, it converged really quickly.

 ## Usage